 NB.
 These core learning outcomes for learning disability awareness may be supplemented by additional outcomes to take account of factors such as type of role, location, service need and risk analysis.
 Learning disability awareness also needs to be understood in conjunction with related statutory and mandatory capabilities as appropriate to role.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to learning disabilities awareness are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below: